-This section explains how to configure the XAP logging.
+This section explains how to configure the logging for GigaSpaces products.
 You can format the log output, choose file names, and define rollover policies.

 The logging configuration is initialized using a configuration file that is read at startup.
 This configuration file is in the standard